BrianJosephThompson/first-backend-project/README.md

 1. Launch Server - `$ node app.js`
 2. Check the various routes on your local host, port 8080.
-3. Implement a get request via curl to test from command line
+3. Implement a get request via curl to test from command line.